Malicktaky/alx-low_level_programming/README.md

 	* What are function pointers and how to use them
 	* What does a function pointer exactly hold
 	* Where does a function pointer point to in the virtual memory

+0x0D-preprocessor: In this project, we see:

+	* What are macros and how to use them
+	* What are the most common predefined macros
+	* How to include guard your header files